Employee emergency plans and fire prevention plans.

-(iii) The employer shall review with each employee upon initial assignment those parts of the plan which the employee must know to protect the employee in the event of an emergency.
-The written plan shall be kept at the workplace and made available for employee review.
+(iii) You must review with each employee upon initial assignment those parts of the plan which the employee must know to protect the employee in the event of an emergency.
+You must keep the written plan at the workplace and made available for employee review.

 (2) Fire prevention plan.

 (a) Scope and application.
-This subsection applies to all fire prevention plans required by a particular WISHA standard.
-The fire prevention plan shall be in writing.
+This subsection applies to all fire prevention plans required by a particular DOSH standard.
+You must put the fire prevention plan in writing.

 (b) Elements.
-The following elements, at a minimum, shall be included in the fire prevention plan:
+You must include the following elements, at a minimum, in the fire prevention plan: